foundation-model-stack/foundation-model-stack/README.md

 # Foundation Model Stack

-Foundation Model Stack is a collection of components for development, training, and tuning of foundation models.
+Foundation Model Stack is a collection of components for development, training, and tuning of foundation models leveraging PyTorch native components only.
+The current (09/08/2023) state is that we support inference optimizations on LLaMa models.
+For inference optimizations, the main approach we take is to leverage PyTorch compile, accelerated transformers, and tensor parallelism.
+For training optimizations, we use FSDP and the various sharding strategies, accelerated transformers, and PyTorch compile.

 ## Installation